+PENNANTPARK INVESTMENT CORPORATION AND SUBSIDIARIES CONSOLIDATED SCHEDULE OF INVESTMENTS-(CONTINUED) MARCH 31, 2013

+(Unaudited)

-- The provisions of the Investment Company Act of 1940, or the 1940 Act, classify investments based on the level of control that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting (1) securities. - (2) The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities (see Note 6).
+- The provisions of the 1940 Act, classify investments based on the level of control that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.

+The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
+As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities. (see Note 6).

 Valued based on our accounting policy (see Note 2).

-(3) - Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable London Interbank Offered Rate, or LIBOR or "L", or Prime or "P", rate.
-Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Securities Act.
-The security may be resold in transactions that are exempt from (4) (5) registration, normally to qualified institutional buyers. - (6) - Non-income producing securities.
+Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable London Interbank Offered Rate, or LIBOR or "L," or Prime or "P," rate.
+(1)

+- Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Securities Act.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

+- Non-income producing securities.

 Coupon is payable in cash and/or in-kind or PIK.

-(7) - (8) Coupon is subject to a LIBOR or Prime rate floor - (9) Represents the purchase of a security with delayed settlement (unfunded investment).
+Coupon is subject to a LIBOR or Prime rate floor. - Represents the purchase of a security with delayed settlement (unfunded investment).
 This security does not have a basis point spread above an index.

-(10) Non-U.S. company or principal place of business outside the U.S. (11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
+(3) Represents the putchase of a security with decayed settlement (limitated investment).
+This security does it (10) Non-U.S. company or principal place of business outside the U.S. (11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
 (12) Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
 (13) Investment is held through PNNT Transportation 100 Holdco, LLC, a consolidated subsidiary.

+(14) Security is subject to restrictions on resale.